- Standard Rate

 - Recognise the significant changes in the requirements for competence in the built environment sector, including the building control sector and those who operate higher risk buildings;

-- Understand that the building safety reform programme will have an impact on every aspect of the design and construction of buildings.
+- Understand that the building safety reform programme will have an impact on every aspect of the design and construction of buildings, including regulation of construction products.

 Please expect the training to be run by any two of the speakers listed under Trainer.

-An overview of the Building Safety Bill and proposed secondary legislation
+An overview of the Building Safety Act and associated secondary legislation.

-This session will outline what the Building Safety Bill covers and how it will affect building services engineers.
-It will set out the overall structure of the new Building Safety Regime, the role of the Building Safety regulator and the additional provisions for Higher Risk Buildings.
+This session will outline what the Building Safety Act covers and how it will affect building services engineers.
+It will set out the overall structure of the new Building Safety Regime, introduce the new competence and duty holder regulations, the role of the Building Safety regulator and the additional provisions for Higher Risk Buildings.

 Coffee / tea break

 Everyone who is involved in building work will be required to be competent.
-Senior engineers will need to demonstrate their competence and will need to show that they are able to plan, monitor and manage the work that they are responsible for.
+Senior engineers and the organisations they work for will need to demonstrate their competence and will need to show that they are able to plan, monitor and manage the work that they are responsible for.
 This session will explore the new competence and duty holder regime for all buildings

-Session 3: Higher Risk Buildings, Gateways, Golden Thread, Information management and the safety case regime
+Higher Risk Buildings, Gateways, Golden Thread, Information management and the safety case regime.

-This session will explore the more stringent requirements for the construction or refurbishment of higher risk buildings.
-It will look at what they are, what information management processes will apply and how Gateways are expected to operate.
+This session will explore the more stringent requirements for the construction, refurbishment and operation of higher risk buildings.
+It will look at what they are, what information management processes now apply and how Gateways operate.

 Coffee / comfort break